tjwkura5/learning_bash/AWK.md

 ```

 * This command processes the /etc/passwd file, using a colon as the field separator.
 It prints the first and third fields, separated by a tab.

+### Additional Example with NF

+The command awk '{print $(NF-2)}' is used to extract and print specific fields from a line of text based on its structure.
+Here's a breakdown of each part:

+**$(NF-2):**

+NF is a built-in awk variable that represents the total number of fields in the current line.
+$(NF-2) means "print the third-to-last field of the current line".
+The -2 tells awk to count backwards from the last field (NF) to get the field two positions before the last one.

+**For example:**

+For a line like one two three four five, NF would be 5 (because there are five fields), and $(NF-2) would refer to the field at position 5-2 = 3, which is three.